Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/REFERENTIAL-INTEGRITY.md

 > optimization is necessary.
 If needed, then look to the Project Meadowlark
 > [Design for Offline Cascading
 > Updates](https://github.com/Ed-Fi-Exchange-OSS/Meadowlark/tree/main/docs/design/offline-cascading-updates)

+### Allowable Key Updates

+By default, most resources do not allow modification of natural keys, and hence do no allow cascading updates.
+There is a small set of domain entities in the Ed-Fi Unified Data Model that allow natural key (aka "identity") updates.
+An implementation host should be able to opt-in to allow other updates.
+The database operations described above will work for _all_ resources, so a mechanism is needed in application code to restrict to those that are allowed by the standard and to any others that the hosting providers has opted into.

+> [!TIP]
+> In C#, the ApiSchema.json file contains a flag `allowIdentityUpdates` to
+> indicate which entities can be updated.
+An appSettings key with comma
+> separated list can be used to specify other entities that should allow
+> identity updates.

 ## Processing a DELETE Request